 5. Urinary Tract Infection

 Sometimes, unwanted bacteria can enter the urinary tract and cause an infection – known as urinary tract infection or, when it affects the bladder, cystitis.
 This is often caused by the E.coli bacteria that occur naturally in the intestine, and which sometimes get into the urethra and travel up the urinary tract.
-In women, a urinary or bladder infection occurs more often because the urethra is shorter and closer to the anus.
-In addition to bacteria, viruses or fungi can trigger an infection.
-The invading bacteria thrive in urine and multiply quickly and cause an infection, which can result in strong smelling urine.
+Urinary or bladder infection occurs more often in women because the urethra is shorter and closer to the anus.
+This means that smelly urine in women can often be caused by infections such as this.

 Symptoms of a urinary tract infection or cystitis can include: